-VIII INCOME IN KIND

-1. Now I'd like to ask about any help you give or receive from your family and friends.

-WRITE IN RELATIVES SEEN

-Do you see any of your family or a relative who doesn't live here most days in the week or at least once a week?
+VIII INCOME IN KIND FOR ALL 1.
+Now I'd like to ask about any help you give or receive from your family and friends.
+WRITE IN RELATIVES SEEN Do you see any of your family or a relative who doesn't live here most days in the week or at least once a week?
 I mean, for example, your mother, your husband's mother, a married sister or brother, son or daughter?
 I'm thinking especially of any of your own family or in-laws living near.

-daily or almost every day at least once a week Different relatives

-CODE seen one or more relatives most or all days in week ONE seen one or more relatives at least weekly ONLY no relatives or none seen weekly

-DK

-2. Do you regularly help anyone - a friend, a neighbour or someone in the family (PROMPT RELATIVES IN Q.1) - by doing things for them for example

-- minding children and taking them out?

-- preparing meals for a child or someone in the family, a friend or an old person?

-- shopping?

-- helping to arrange money matters?

-- laundry or washing?

-- cleaning?

-- looking after/dressing them?

-- driving to work, school or elsewhere?

-- gardening?

-- anything else?
-(SPECIFY)

-CODE yes, helps relative

-ALL THAT yes, helps friend/neighbour

-APPLY no, help not given

-DK

-IF ANY HELP GIVEN About how many hours a week altogether would you say you spend doing (all) these things?
-WRITE IN TOTAL HOURS

-3. Does anyone - a friend, a neighbour or someone in the family (PROMPT RELATIVES IN Q.1) - help you or anyone living with you by doing things for you, for example

-- minding children and taking them out?

-- preparing meals for you (your husband, children)?

-- shopping?

-- helping to arrange money matters?

-- laundry or washing?

-- cleaning?

-- looking after you (your husband, children)?

-- driving you (husband, children) to work, school or elsewhere?

-- gardening?

-- anything else?
-(SPECIFY)

-CODE yes, a relative helps

-ALL THAT yes, a friend/neighbour helps

-APPLY no, ~~one~~-one helps

-DK NO

-IF ANY PERSON RECEIVES ANY HELP About how many hours a week altogether would you say they spent doing (all) those things?
+daily or almost every day at least once a week Dif sees Molle in law a Father in law 2-3 see Wife Mother a Father daily or almost every day at least once a week Dif sees Molle in law a Father in law 2-3 see Wife Mother a Father CODE seen one or more relatives most or all days in week ONE seen one or more relatives at least weekly ONLY no relatives or none seen weekly DK 2.
+Do you regularly help anyone - a friend, a neighbour or someone in the family (PROMPT RELATIVES IN Q.1) - by doing things for them for example - minding children and taking them out? - preparing meals for a child or someone in the family, a friend or an old person? - shopping? - helping to arrange money matters? - laundry or washing? - cleaning? - looking after/dressing them? - driving to work, school or elsewhere? - gardening? - anything else?
+(SPECIFY) In cases by car & bus also take care - every day PROMPT AND CODE ALL THAT APPLY - MENTIONING AGAIN THE RELATIVES IN Q.1 CODE ALL THAT APPLY yes, helps relative yes, helps friend/neighbour no, help not given DK IF ANY HELP GIVEN About how many hours a week altogether would you say you spend doing (all) these things?
+WRITE IN TOTAL HOURS 3.
+Does anyone - a friend, a neighbour or someone in the family (PROMPT RELATIVES IN Q.1) - help you or anyone living with you by doing things for you, for example - minding children and taking them out? - preparing meals for you (your husband, children)? - shopping?
+(In cases day to care at bus) - helping to arrange money matters? - laundry or washing? - cleaning? - looking after you (your husband, children)? - driving you (husband, children) to work, school or elsewhere? - gardening? - anything else?
+(SPECIFY) CODE yes, a relative helps ALL THAT yes, a friend/neighbour helps APPLY no, one-one helps DK IF ANY PERSON RECEIVES ANY HELP About how many hours a week altogether would you say they spent doing (all) those things?
 WRITE IN TOTAL